Macaplix/FFmpeg-Library-Builder/README.md

 ## Installer steps in detail

-All these steps are suppose to perform automatically thanks to the *installer* executable, the following **Manual step** procedures are only provided in case any step fails or if you want to customize further.
+<mark>All these steps are suppose to perform automatically thanks to the *installer* executable, the following **Manual step** procedures are only provided in case any step fails or if you want to customize further.</mark>

 ### step 1 - Backup and clean FFmpeg source and destination